 Does your garage door freeze shut in the winter?
 Is your garage door frozen to the floor or ground at the bottom?
 Winter time includes problems like frozen garage doors.
 Unfreeze and unstick your garage door easily with a DIY De Icer spray of alcohol and water.
 Mix 2/3 cups of alcohol and 1/3 cup of water in an empty spray bottle.
 Spray the alcohol mixture along the frozen rubber gasket on the garage floor, and the alcohol will melt the ice and free the garage door.

 Keep the De Icer spray bottle in your car to use on your frozen windows.
-The De Icer alcohol mixture will remain unfrozen, and allow you to spray your windows and garage door to defrost them in a minute.
-Prevent garage doors from freezing to the ground with this alcohol mixture.
+The De Icer alcohol mixture will remain unfrozen, ready to use, and allow you to spray your windows and garage door to defrost them in a minute.
+Prevent garage doors from freezing to the ground with a few sprays of this ice melting alcohol mixture.

 EASIEST WAY TO SPREAD ICE MELTER ON WALKWAYS AND DRIVEWAYS